Orbits of strongly solvable spherical subgroups on the flag variety: Strongly solvable spherical subgroups and associated toric varieties

 \begin{corollary} $B/H$ is a smooth affine toric $T$-variety. \end{corollary}

-\begin{proof} Being homogeneous under the action of a solvable group, $B/H$ is smooth and affine (see e.g. \cite[Lemma 2.12]{Ti1}).
+\begin{proof} Since it is homogeneous under the action of a solvable group, $B/H$ is smooth and affine (see e.g. \cite[Lemma 2.12]{Ti1}).
 Notice also that $B/H$ is irreducible since $B$ is connected.
 Therefore the fact that $B/H$ is toric under the action of $T$ follows by the sphericity of $H$ thanks to Proposition~\ref{prop:corrispondenza-divisori}, since $\scrB^*(G/H)$ is a finite set. \end{proof}